 Myth #2.
 You must have a profile on each platform.

 This is not a myth, but rather a common mistake made by both startups and established enterprises.
-Your first instinct when developing your social media strategy is to create a profile on every platform.
+Your first instinct when developing your social media strategy for Social Media Marketing is to create a profile on every platform.

 That’s not a good idea.